Z-Files #8: Looking For Europe

 In WORM, Ernest van der Kwast talks to a number of guests about Europe.
 Artist Daniela Swarowsky presents her film Messages From Paradise #2 (2014), in which Dutch people of Moroccan descent and Moroccans in the Rif area talk about their perspectives.
 She created the exhibition together with Samuli Schielke In Search Of Europe?
 (ISOE) in Berlin.
 This event took place at the Kunstraum Kreuzberg / Bethanien and was funded by the German Ministry of Education and Research (BMBF).
 The artist collective Bofa da Cara made the short film in the context of ISOE My European Mind / RE-branding Europe.
 And the Rotterdam historian Zihni Özdil gives his own vision of Europe in a guest column.
 How is Europe doing?

 Trailer Messages from Paradise #2 Information about and the trailer of My European Mind / Re-branding Europe from Bofa da Cara Starting: from 19: 30 In collaboration with WORM LOOKING FOR EUROPE is also part of EURO-FUTURISM, a program in which WORM examines the future of Europe.

 Z-Files, Art and the City

-Z-Files is a series of programs from Sculpture International Rotterdam and Visual Art & Public Space in which art, public space and the city are discussed through lectures, workshops and excursions.
-The aim of the program is to bring attention to the special collection of artworks in the public space of Rotterdam and to investigate current developments with regard to art and the city.
+Z-Files is a series of programs by Sculpture International Rotterdam and Visual Arts & Public Space in which art, public space and the city are discussed by means of lectures, workshops and excursions.
+The aim of the program is to bring the special collection of works of art in the public space of Rotterdam to the attention and to investigate current developments regarding art and the city.